jupyterhub/jupyterhub/docs/source/explanation/singleuser.md

 ### JupyterHub authentication via subclass

-Prior to Jupyter Server 2 (i.e. Jupyter Server 1.x or legacy notebook server), JupyterHub authentication is applied via _subclass_.
+Prior to Jupyter Server 2 (i.e. Jupyter Server 1.x or the legacy `jupyter-notebook` server), JupyterHub authentication is applied via _subclass_.
 Originally a subclass of `NotebookApp`, this approach works with both `jupyter-server` and `jupyter-notebook`.
 Instead of using the extension mechanisms above,